ivee-tech/iv-3d-editor-case-study/README.md

 ## Choosing Aurelia CLI

-So I started looking at Rob's video on aurelia.io and from the first go I was impressed with the simplicity and naturalness of Aurelia.
+So I started looking at Rob's video on [aurelia.io](http://aurelia.io) and from the first go I was impressed with the simplicity and naturalness of Aurelia.
 I installed Aurelia CLI and in 10 minutes I had a fully running application, with routing, components, data binding and output events.
 From that point, I had no doubt about my choice, even though I had a little fear that along the way I will encounter difficulties.
 With this in mind, I set my expectation that my plans to integrate legacy or non-Aurelia libraries might not work as smoothly as I would like.

 Later on, it turned out that this is one of the features that sets Aurelia apart - the ease of integrating almost everything with Aurelia without spending hours and hours of research and bugs chasing.

 ## Integrating ThreeJS (and other libraries)

-Integrating ThreeJS (and other libraries)
+After setting up the app component and the routes, which was a breeze I might say, my next concern was how I could integrate ThreeJS.
+I was pretty familar with the library as I tried various JavaScipt experiments, but never using TypeScript and Aurelia.
+After digging a little bit, I found that there was already a [npm package for ThreeJS](https://www.npmjs.com/package/three).
+I installed it and I checked the Aurelia documentation about how to [configure libraries](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/the-aurelia-cli/10).
+In no time, I learnt how to modify aurelia.json file to include client libraries and I had my little three js scene up and running - the little rotating cube at the XYZ axis that's on the Ivee 3D Editor [home page](http://editor.ivee.tech)

 ## Data